K. Linh Lê

 I am a PhD candidate at the Department of Political Science and the School of Global Policy and Strategy, University of California San Diego.

 I study the dynamics of contemporary state building and state-minority relations.
 Through the lens of internal migration and ethnic minority language/education policy, I explore the extent to which these policy tools can help (or hurt) the state in pursuing two fundamental goals: (1) to establish physical footprint across territory, and (2) to bolster legitimacy and compliance.
 I use a variety of empirical methods leveraging geospatial, text, and archival data, focusing on Vietnam and Southeast Asia.
+My research has been supported by the Yankelovich Center, the International Institute, and Southeast Asia Research Group Pre-Dissertation Fellowship.

-📚 Race & Ethnic Politics
+📚 Ethnic Politics

 📚 Southeast Asia

-University of California San Diego
+🎓 PhD University of California San Diego, 2027 (expected)

-🎓 MA in International Relations, 2020
+🎓 MA University of Chicago, 2020

-🎓 BA in Economics and International Relations, 2019
+Economics and International Relations